 Museums have always engaged with new technology.
 In the past years, it has become very exciting with museums launching diverse projects, apps, tools, to enhance the visitor’s experience.
 Let’s have a look at what has shaped the past and at the trends shaping the present.
+(This list was made based on projects I have experienced and/or researched, they might give an exact picture of the industry)

 Interactive Exploration Tools